videlicet/Pokefight/README.md

 To start the backend, run `$ npm run server`.

-In case you deploy on Netlify, add a `_redirects` file with no file extension to your build folder and add `/* /index.html 200` to it.
+In case you deploy on Netlify, copy the `_redirects` file in the root folder to your build folder.
 This will prevent refreshing the deployed page from throwing a 404.